John Cullum

 John Cullum (born March 2, 1930) is an American actor and singer.
 He has appeared in many stage musicals and dramas, including Shenandoah (1975) and On the Twentieth Century (1978), winning the Tony Award for Best Leading Actor in a Musical for each.
-In 1966 he gained his first Tony nomination as the lead in On a Clear Day You Can See Forever, in which he introduced the title song, and more recently received Tony nominations for Urinetown The Musical (2002) (Best Actor in a Musical) and as Best Featured Actor in the revival of 110 in the Shade (2007).
+In 1966 he gained his first Tony nomination as the lead in On a Clear Day You Can See Forever, in which he introduced the title song, and more recently received Tony nominations for Urinetown The Musical (2002) (Best Lead Actor in a Musical) and as Best Featured Actor in the revival of 110 in the Shade (2007).

-Some of his other notable roles included tavern owner Holling Vincoeur in the television drama series Northern Exposure, gaining an Emmy Award nomination (Best Supporting Actor in a Drama).
-He was featured in fifteen episodes of the NBC television series ER as Mark Greene's father.
-He also played the farmer, Jim Dahlberg, in the landmark television drama The Day After.
-He has made multiple guest appearances on Law & Order and Law & Order: Special Victims Unit as attorney, now judge, Barry Moredock, and appeared as Big Mike in several episodes of The Middle.
-He also appeared as Senator Beau Carpenter on the CBS series, Madam Secretary.
+Outside the theatre world, Cullum is best known for his role as tavern owner Holling Vincoeur in the television drama series Northern Exposure, for which he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+He was featured in fifteen episodes of the NBC television series ER as Dr. Mark Greene's father.
+He played farmer Jim Dahlberg in the landmark television drama The Day After.
+He made multiple guest appearances on Law & Order and Law & Order: Special Victims Unit as attorney/judge Barry Moredock, and appeared as Big Mike in several episodes of The Middle.
+He appeared as Senator Beau Carpenter on the CBS series Madam Secretary.

-Personal life
+Life and career

+Early years and personal life

-Cullum was born on March 2, 1930 in Knoxville, Tennessee.
+Cullum was born on March 2, 1930, in Knoxville, Tennessee.
 He attended Knoxville High School and the University of Tennessee.
 He played on the university's Southeastern Conference championship tennis team and was a member of Phi Gamma Delta.
 He starred in "Chucky Jack", an outdoor drama about Tennessee Governor John Sevier, at the old Hunter Hills Theater in Gatlinburg.

-Cullum has been married to Emily Frankel since 1959.
+Cullum was married to Emily Frankel from 1959 until her death in 2024.
 They have one son, JD Cullum (John David Cullum), who is also an actor.